 Other Ways to Find the IP of a Printer

-Here are some alternate ways to find out the IP or a network printer, either it can be wired or wireless printer.
+Here are some alternate ways to find out the IP or a network printer, either it can be a wired or wireless printer.

 a) Configuration Page

-Most of the printers have the ability to print the configuration page by pressing single or combination of the buttons on the printer.
+Most of the printers have the ability to print the configuration page by pressing a single or a combination of the buttons on the printer.
 The configuration sheet can give the network IP of the wired and wireless connection.
 Since every printer has different options to get this printout, better check the user manual to learn more about your printer model.

 b) From Printer Display